-This Master’s offers the practical and theoretical training in journalism needed by those with an interest in science and environmental issues to communicate their subject to the public.
+This Master’s is designed to offer the practical and theoretical training in journalism needed by those with an interest in science and environmental issues to communicate their subject to the public.

-There is demand for qualified science journalists who can report on issues such as health or the environment accurately and succinctly.
-You will learn how to take scientific news and turn it into engaging stories, without resorting to sensationalism or technical jargon.
+There is demand for science journalists who can report on issues such as health or the environment accurately and succinctly.
+You will have the opportunity to learn how to take scientific news and turn it into engaging stories, without resorting to sensationalism or technical jargon.

 There are opportunities for you to work on community radio, student

-You will hear from leading names in the journalism industry.
-Previous speakers include Channel 4 science editor Tom Clarke, naturalist and broadcaster Chris Packham and Sense About Science founder Lord Taverne.
+You may also have the opportunity to hear from leading names in the journalism industry.
+Previous speakers include Channel 4 Science Editor Tom Clarke, naturalist and broadcaster Chris Packham and Sense About Science founder Lord Taverne.